top of page

 Public School Poetry publishes two online issues each year: a Back-to-School Issue in September, and a Spring Break Issue in April.
 Please note that while we invoke public school tropes for the identity of this journal, we are not asking for school-specific poems or student-specific submitters.
 Please read the guidelines below and then send us work you’re passionate to share with us!

-We will read for our Spring Break Issue October 15th- December 15th.
+We're reading for our 2025 Spring Break Issue October 15th - December 1st.
 Submit 3-6 unpublished poems in one file that does not exceed ten pages to our Submittable account.
 When you get to Submittable, you will also be asked to fill out an enrollment form instead of a letter.
-Notifications will be sent in January.
+Notifications will be sent in July.
 We only have room to publish a handful of writers.
 If your pieces aren’t selected, please know we still read them with care and are cheering you on from the bleachers.
+If your pieces are selected, please note that you are agreeing to give Public School Poetry first serial publication rights.
+After publication, all rights revert back to you, the author.

 • We are here to lift each other up, not put each other in trash cans